Zelda-Universe/Tingle/docs/Development.md

             - No action cannot be specified using AR code, as it does not support that key as a dependency, so use raw SQL for that choice instead.
             - Restrict is MySQL-specific, MariaDB of course supports, equivalent to no action for the standard, mostly, may be a difference between immediate rejection by statement, when using InnoDB engine, or upon transaction commit, allowing it to be resolved more flexibly.
           - Source: `dev/db/migrate/20230607153536_update_fk_actions.rb`
-    - Execute Raw SQL:
+    - Raw SQL:
+      - Omitting respective rollback/'down' statements
+        - ```
+          def down
+            puts 'Error: Not yet implemented.'
+            exit 254
+          end
+          ```
+        - Note (efficient/convenient working):
+        - For now, just use the sample provided to make it more obvious.
-      - So far in the migration Ruby code just have the up method typically, but could always support down with the custom opposing statements in later habits where necessary.
+          - The migrations' format just has the up method typically, but could always support down with the custom opposing statements in later habits where necessary, in one case, testing feature/data breakages, but probably just for smaller changesets.
       - Inline statement:
         - ```
           execute <<-SQL
             UPDATE `user` SET `seen_latest_changelog` = 0;
           SQL
           ```
-      - External file:
+      - External file(s):
+        - Note (Working/developing):
+          - The execution of loading multiple SQL files may, for some reason, be run as separate transactions, and persist, even when the migration fails to be added completely, resulting in partial progress, and causing successive migrations to fail, such as later during repeated executions, with the error of a duplicate primary key.
+            - Reset all application table to the current stored sample data, fix any errors specific to the developing mifgration file(s), and continue.
+            - `set -x tableNames (read); dev/db/prepare.fish refreshSpecific;` can help with this process.
         - Single statement
           - Code: ```
             execute File.open(